enlighten2/enlighten2.github.io/tutorial2.md

 will generate a solvent sphere of 20 &#x212B;.
 You will need to enter IT9 as the *Ligand Name*.
-Check that the other output settings are suitable (note that *Ligand Charge* should be 0) and ensure that the NAP.frcmod and NAP.prepc files are in the chosen Worling directopy.
+Check that the other output settings are suitable (note that *Ligand Charge* should be 0) and ensure that the NAP.frcmod and NAP.prepc files are in the chosen Working directory.
 You should then then click Run PREP (with "Run equilibration") ticked.

 Run PREP may take a couple of minutes to complete.
 Wait until the terminal